webroyit/f7n1j1-FirstNextjs/README.md

 - getStaticProps is faster than getServerSideProps

+- `http://localhost:3000/api/articles` to get json data for articles from the API routes

 ## How to export a static website
 Add `next export` to your scripts on package.json and run it